yolanda93/information_retrieval_system/README.md

 For further information on how to create the average Precision/Recall curves please see the document Evaluation_Measures.pdf

+### Rocchio's relevance feedback schema

+ The Rocchio's relevance feedback schema allows the user to improve the system's performance by incrementally reformulating the user query based on the relevance assessments provided by the user.

+ The Rocchio's relevance feedback scheme is described in the paper "Relevance Feedback in Information Retrieval" (1965) (Documentation)

+ Steps:

+ 1) The user launchs a query to the system.

+2) The system returns a ranking of the documents according to the query.

+3) Generate a P/R curve that characterises the performance of the system wrt the query (using the relevance assessments provided in MED.REL).

+4) The user chooses the X (e.g. X=20) first documents in the ranking and marks them as being relevant or non relevant according to the relevance assessments in MED.REL.

+5) According these relevance judgements, the system updates the original query based on Rocchio's formula.

+6) The system launchs the new query and presents a new ranking.

+7) A new P/R curve is generated and compared to the previous one.
+Is the system improving in precision and/or recall?

+8) While not satisfied goto 4.

+     Rocchio's formula

 ## Contact information

 Yolanda de la Hoz Simón. yolanda93h@gmail.com